lucianonooijen/NodeMailer-Client/README.md

     },
-    "message": { // Message fields, should include at least 1 of the following fields: to, cc and/or bcc "from": "from@example.com", // From email, you can also use `John Doe <john@doe.com>` "to": "to@example.com", // To email address(es).
+    "message": { // Message fields, should include at least 1 of the following fields: to, cc and/or bcc "from": "from@example.com", // From email, you can also use `John Doe <john@doe.com>` "replyto": "replyto@example.com", // Optional, reply-to email address.
+        "to": "to@example.com", // To email address(es).
 See note below for more info "cc": "cc@example.com", // Cc email address(es).
 See note below for more info "bcc": "bcc@example.com", // Bcc email address(es).
 See note below for more info "subject": "Subject" // The email subject
     },
-    "body": "HTML or MJML, as you selected in the 'type' field" // HTML or MJML string }
+    "content": "HTML or MJML, as you selected in the 'type' field" // HTML or MJML string }
 ```